Barrettcp11/hello-world/README.md

 # hello-world
-To keep ideas for my poject
+To keep ideas for my project